vikeshdas/web_dev_python/README.md

 ```

 ```
 Role:- Each user will have one or more then  role in our application.
-For example a user can access an application using mobile only, another user can access using the web only and someone will have access to both.
+For example, a user can access an application using mobile only, another user can access using the web only and someone will have access to both.
 Some features in the mobile app are not available in the web app and vice versa.

-Bellow route helps our client to Create a new role.
+Below route helps our client to Create a new role.
     URL: timbba/role
     HTTP Method:
         put(): Create a role
             Request Parameters: {rolename}

-        Response: Simple message in jsonform if successfully created or Error.
+        Response: Simple message in Json form if successfully created or Error.
 ```

 ```
 Log:- Each consignment will have a list of logs.
 We can fetch or put one log at a time in the database of a particular consignment.

-Bellow route helps our client to insert and fetch the log of a consignment.
+Below route helps our client to insert and fetch the log of a consignment.

     URL: timbba/log<br>
     HTTP Method:<br>